--H/--header <header>
+-H, --header <header>

 (HTTP) Extra header to use when getting a web page.
 You may specify any number of extra headers.
 Note that if you should add a custom header that has the same name as one of the internal ones curl would use, your externally set header will be used instead of the internal one.
 This allows you to make even trickier stuff than curl would normally do.
 You should not replace internally set headers without knowing perfectly well what you're doing.
 Remove an internal header by giving a replacement without content on the right side of the colon, as in: -H "Host:".
+If you send the custom header with no-value then its header must be terminated with a semicolon, such as -H "X-Custom-Header;" to send "X-Custom-Header:".